Prevention through Care Navigation Outreach Program

 This program received support from a 2012-2015 Federal Office of Rural Health Policy Rural Health Care Services Outreach grant.

-- Implementing a program evaluation to track outcomes and impact
+- Data collection and program evaluation tracking outcomes and impact

-- 1,360 individuals were screened for risk of diabetes and/or cardiovascular disease risks, with 906 individuals identified as “at-risk”
+- 1,729 individuals were screened for diabetes and/or cardiovascular disease risks, with 906 individuals identified as “at-risk”

-- CHWs referred 685 at-risk individuals back into primary care for further evaluation by physicians
+- CHW referrals for 870 at-risk individuals back to primary care for further evaluation by physicians

-- 505 clients chose to remain engaged with a CHW after their first screening
+- Continued CHW engagement with 505 clients after first screening

-- 12.3% increase in number of patients with a LDL less than 100 and a 6.1% increase in number of patients whose blood pressure was less than 140/90
+- 72.8% of patients with diabetes have an A1c less than 8 and a 6.4% increase in number of patients whose blood pressure was less than 140/90

 Some challenges this program has faced include:

-- Limited applicant pool when hiring CHWs who must be from the rural community
+- Limited CHW applicant pool, who must be from the rural community

-- Identifying medical and healthy living resources was a challenge in rural areas
+- Identification of rural medical and healthy living resources

 In order to create a similar program, it is important to:

-- Know that clinical buy-in was achieved after continued education and one and a half years of successful program activity
+- Understand that clinical buy-in came after continued education and one and a half years of successful program activity

-- Develop trusting relationships between CHWs, medical professionals, and community resources
+- Focus on developing a trusting relationship between CHWs, medical professionals, and community resources

 - Develop a strong referral system between local clinics and CHWs

-- Consider consortium member dues, as they have the potential to off-set program costs
+- Consider consortium member dues to help off-set program costs

 Lynn Borup, Executive Director